 The patent that will be issued expands the company’s patent portfolio for unique designs that enable mobile robotic picking and transportation.
 IAM Robotics currently holds U.S. Pat.
 No. 9,519,882 and other, multiple patents pending.
 IAM’s team of world-class roboticists and systems developers are focused on delivering innovation and operational value that will transform the material handling industry.

-About IAM Robotics: IAM Robotics provides a fully operational intelligent, autonomous material handling solution built for order fulfillment and material handling in logistics and manufacturing.
+IAM Robotics provides a fully operational intelligent, autonomous material handling solution built for order fulfillment and material handling in logistics and manufacturing.
 IAM Robotics’ solutions allow organizations to address increasing labor shortages, maintain operational flexibility, and address costs related to non-value-added activities.
 The company was founded by robotics experts previously with Carnegie Mellon University (CMU), the defense technology industry and global, industrial companies.
-For more information, please visit http://www.iamrobotics.com.
+For more information, please visit https://www.iamrobotics.com.